 Richea pandanifolia after which the club is named

 The emphasis is on bushwalking but there are also kayaking and photographic events held at various times of the year.
-Many club members are keen bush photographers and an annual photographic competition and exhibition is held in September.
+Many club members are keen bush photographers and an annual photographic competition and exhibition is held each year.

 Pandani Website Update

 All current Pandani Members now have a profile on our new website.
 Those that didn't create their own profile have now been put into the website and you will now need to logon to the website and add to and/or amend your personal details.
 You have all been given a password and you will need to change this ASAP.
 You have been sent your temporary password by email or text.
 If you don't understand what to do to change your password or amend your profile details or need some other assistance please ring Frank van Ravels on 0419 000 727.

 Staying COVID Safe when Participating in Club Activities